Monday, November 30, 2009

 6. I homeschooled my children for three years.
 I enjoyed it immensely and when it was no longer fun for any of us, they ended up at public school.
 So did I...first as a volunteer, then eventually as a special education instructional assistant, because I had a background of working with the disabled.

-7. For five years my husband and I lived at a former Nike missile base, which had been converted to a private microfilm processing and records storage facility.
+7. For five years my children's father and I lived at a former Nike missile base, which had been converted to a private microfilm processing and records storage facility.
 There are many colorful stories from that time period of my life that I will have to someday share...in fictional form, so as to protect the not-so-innocent characters that we worked with.

 Now here are seven very creative and deserving genealogy blogs that combine genealogy with other crafting hobbies: